These festive, colorful Halloween Marshmallow Pops are super fun to make and perfect for parties or treats for the kids.

 So when we were talking about the menu, we first thought about trying to make Halloween cake pops.
 But then, we had the bright idea to use large marshmallows and decorate them instead.
 I still think it would be fun to try cake pops, but this just seemed like it would be a lot easier.

-I bought a bunch of different candy melts in bright Halloween colors.
-I thought it would be fun to make a few Frankensteins, pumpkins and maybe a ghost or two.
+We bought a bunch of different candy melts in bright Halloween colors.
+The kids and I thought it would be fun to make a few Frankensteins, pumpkins and maybe a ghost or two.
 The girls also wanted to try making black cats and some plain ones with sprinkles.

 We found that the easiest way to get a smooth finish was to dip the marshmallows into the candy coating and then keep them upright by placing the straws upright in a cardboard box.